The Financial Technology Law Review: Indonesia

 v Other fintech business models

 From our observations, there are no new fintech business models on the rise.
 The covid-19 pandemic has encouraged end consumers to adopt digital means of payment and, as a result, the financial sector has received a push to digitalise its products.

 i Intellectual property

-Under Indonesian intellectual property regulations, fintech business models and related software are categorised as computer programs, which are protected by copyrights.
-The granting of copyrights for computer programs does not rely on prior registration by the creator and as such copyrights shall be automatically attached to computer programs once they are created.
-Patent protection is also available, provided that the invention fulfils the following three requirements: (1) it is new (i.e., the invention is not the same as previously disclosed technologies); (2) it is inventive (i.e., it cannot be imagined by an individual having expertise in the technical sector); and (3) it can be used in the industry.
+Under Indonesian intellectual property regulations, fintech business models and related software are categorised as computer programs, which are protected by copyright.
+The granting of copyright for computer programs does not rely on prior registration by the creator and, as such, copyright shall be automatically attached to computer programs once they are created.
+Patent protection is also available, provided that the invention fulfils the following three requirements: (1) it is new (i.e., the invention is not the same as previously disclosed technologies); (2) it is inventive (i.e., it cannot be easily created by another individual with expertise in the technical sector); and (3) it can be used in the industry.

-In the event a software or business model is developed by an employee or a contractor for a client, the economic rights over the intellectual property rights shall remain with that employee or contractor as its creator unless otherwise transferred to the client (for example, under the employment agreement or service agreement).
-Employers in Indonesia normally include a clause in employment agreements concluded with employees or contractors that explicitly states that it has economic rights over any creations by its employees and contractors.
-Compensation for such transfer of economic rights is not required but commonly provided.
+If a software or business model is developed by an employee or a contractor for a client, the economic rights over the intellectual property shall remain with that employee or contractor as its creator, unless otherwise transferred to the client (for example, under the employment agreement or service agreement).
+Employers in Indonesia normally include a clause in employment agreements concluded with employees or contractors that explicitly states that the employer has economic rights over any creations by its employees and contractors.
+Compensation for the transfer of economic rights is not required but commonly provided.

 ii Data protection

 The main instruments regulating data protection in Indonesia are as follows:

 - Law No. 11 of 2008 regarding electronic information and transaction, dated 21 April 2008, as amended by Law No. 19 of 2016, dated 25 November 2016;